ACL injury

 Why early detection matters

-• Strengthen stabilizing muscles before further stress occurs
+Strengthen stabilizing muscles to prevent further stress.

 How Elfcare can help